-Spontaneous haemopneumothorax is a subtype of a haemopneumothorax where there is accumulation of blood and air within the pleural space in the abscence of trauma or other definitive cause.
+Spontaneous hemopneumothorax is a subtype of a hemopneumothorax where there is accumulation of blood and air within the pleural space in the absence of trauma or other definitive cause.

 The source of bleeding is uncertain but in many cases can result from shearing of the adhesions between the parietal and the visceral pleura.
 Due to the presence of pneumothorax there is a lack of tamponade from the lung while blood is accumulating in the pleural space under systemic pressure that is about six times higher than in the pulmonary arterial circulation.

 - 1. Hentel K, Brill PW, Winchester P. Spontaneous hemopneumothorax.
 Pediatric radiology.
 32 (6): 457-9. doi:10.1007/s00247-002-0692-9 - Pubmed

 - 2. Ali HA, Lippmann M, Mundathaje U, Khaleeq G. Spontaneous hemothorax: a comprehensive review.
 Chest.
 134 (5): 1056-65. doi:10.1378/chest.08-0725 - Pubmed

 - 3. Patrini D, Panagiotopoulos N, Pararajasingham J, Gvinianidze L, Iqbal Y, Lawrence DR. Etiology and management of spontaneous haemothorax.
 Journal of thoracic disease.
 7 (3): 520-6. doi:10.3978/j.issn.2072-1439.2014.12.50 - Pubmed